Bodybuilding tricks of the trade, as described here, modify exercises to…

 Though the primary actions of the lats are to perform shoulder adduction, extension, and internal rotation, they also assist with trunk extension and lateral flexion.

-This means the lats stretch further when rounding the back, helping to elongate the middle and lower regions during shoulder extension on exercises like seated cable rows (central), T-bar rows (central), and one-armed dumbbell rows (lower).
+This means the lats stretch further when rounding or twisting the back, helping to elongate the middle and lower regions respectively during shoulder extension on exercises like seated cable rows (central) and one-armed dumbbell rows (lower).

 Lateral flexion helps during adduction to stretch the upper region when pulling vertically, on an exercise like the behind-the-neck cable crossover.